Management & Shell Users

 - File Transfer User—A user that can remotely transfer files to and from specific directories on the Solace PubSub+ message broker using Secure File Transfer Protocol (SFTP) or Secure Copy (SCP).

 Note: A client user can also monitor a message broker if it is a management application using the SEMP Request Over Message Bus service.
 However, client users are not discussed in this section.
-For information on clients and how to configure client authentication for a Solace PubSub+ message broker, refer to Client Authentication Management.
+For information on clients and how to configure client authentication for a Solace PubSub+ message broker, refer to Client Authentication Configuration.

 This category is composed of users that can log into an applianceʼs Linux shell.
 The root user and default support user are in this category and are both built into the appliance.
 There are three other configurable user groups which were introduced to the appliance in software version 8.2.0 whose use will introduce operational flexibility.
 For instructions on how to create and configure them, refer to Configuring Multiple Linux Shell Users.
 Here's a list of the available Linux shell users: